fungusu1/recipetracker/README.md

 ```
 python3 CreateDB.py
 ```
 You can run the populate database script here to fill it with dummy data, or alternatively it's called when running the selenium tests.
-We recommend running here:
+We recommend running here with 20 entries:
 ```
 python3 PopulateDB.py [amount of entries to be created]
 ```